Namebrand71/JamCircleDevs/JamCircle/README.md

 ### Once postgres is installed

-1. Create a user called jamcircle

 Open psql as postgres with `psql -U postgres`

 Create user jamcircle with `CREATE USER jamcircle with PASSWORD 'jamcircle';`

+Create database jamcircle with `CREATE DATABASE jamcircle OWNER jamcircle;`

 Give perms with `GRANT ALL PRIVILEGES ON DATABASE jamcircle TO jamcircle;`